morriswinkler/uhrwerk/README.md

 uhrwerk
 =======

-seamless integration of open access machining time payment
+Seamless integration of open access machining time payment.
+This is a test sentence and makes no sense at all.